-The Group revenue from its investment activities was RM2.781 million, approximately 4.59% higher than the preceding financial year of approximately RM2.659 million.
-The higher revenue was due to (i) higher dividend income and (ii) interest earned from fixed deposit placed with licensed bank.
-The higher distribution income was due to the improved interest rate after the Bank Negara Malaysia ("BNM") hiked the Overnight Policy Rate by fifty (50) basis points.
-Should BNM continue to hike the OPR in the coming quarters, the recurring income of the Company will increase accordingly.

-For the financial year ended 30 June 2022 ("FYE 2022"), the Group recorded post-tax loss of RM2.316 million and/or loss per share of 3.10 cents.
-The loss is largely contributed by unrealized fair value loss on quoted shares and unit trusts held.
+The Group revenue from its investment activities was RM6.325 million, approximately 127% higher than the preceding financial year.
+The higher revenue was due to (i) profits earned from sale of quoted shares held and (ii) higher interest earned from fixed deposit placed with licensed bank.
+The Group will continuously actively manage the Company's cash return while pending the proposed mixed-development project in Johor Bahru and the Group foresee that the Malaysia interest rate will remain at the same level or higher in the coming quarters.
+For the financial year ended 30 June 2023 ("FYE 2023"), the Group recorded a post-tax profit of RM2.63 million or profit per share of 3.51 sen.